 One of the best things about living the RV Life is getting to visit National Parks!
 But if you’re new to exploring these wonderful places, we have a couple of tips to share from our experiences over the last 5 years.
-Here are 5 tips to RV National Parks.
+Here are 5 tips for RVin to our amazing national parks.

 Tip #1 – Get an Interagency Annual Park Pass (aka a National Park Pass)